 This document offers a review and analysis of the agenda items planned for discussion at the 26th session of the Codex Committee on Residues of Veterinary Drugs in Foods (CCRVDF), scheduled to take place face to face from 13 to 17 February 2023.
-This document is intended for possible use by the Codex communities of practice, promoted by GFoRSS and PARERA, as part of their contribution to enhancing awareness and supporting effective participation in international food standard setting meetings (Codex meetings) by representatives from members and observers.
+This document is intended for possible use by the Codex communities of practice, promoted by GFORSS and PARERA, as part of their contribution to enhancing awareness and supporting effective participation in international food standard setting meetings (Codex meetings) by representatives from members and observers.

-The analysis provided in this document offers a factual review of agenda items, their background and a discussion of some considerations.
-This analysis is indicative in nature and does not represent an official position of the organizations mentioned above (PARERA and GFORSS), their membership or their management.
-It provides a synthesis and analysis of the work currently under discussion by the CCRVDF, which may be useful for delegations from Arab countries to prepare their positions considering the needs and specificity of the region and the potential impact of the proposed food standards.
+The analysis provided in this document offers a factual review of select agenda items, their background, and a discussion of some considerations.
+This analysis is indicative in nature and does not represent an official position of the organizations mentioned above (PARERA and GFORSS), their membership, or their management.
+It provides a synthesis and analysis of the work currently under discussion by the CCFA, which may be useful for delegations from Codex delegations, part of the GFORSS Network Community, to prepare their positions considering the needs and specificity of the region and the potential impact of the proposed food standards.

-This analysis is prepared as part of the Codex Initiative for the Arab Region: Arab Codex Initiative, implemented by PARERA and GFoRSS, hosted and coordinated by the Arab Industrial Development, Standardization and Mining Organization (AIDSMO) and funded by the US Codex Office, US Department of Agriculture.
+This analysis is prepared as part of the Codex Initiative for South West Pacific: South West Pacific Codex, implemented by GFoRSS and Venture 37, in Partnership with the Governments of Australia and New-Zealand and funded by the US Codex Office, US Department of Agriculture.